nils-n/city-cycling/README.md

 # City Cycling Glasgow

-This project is a website for a fictional eCommerce online shop called 'City Cycling' that sells bike equipment.
+This project is a website for a fictional mobile-first eCommerce online shop called 'City Cycling' that generates sales for bike equipment.
 The shop targets both experienced cyclists and those who are beginning to cycle or planning to commute to work via cycling, with an more general goal of promoting health, sustainability and a more bike-friendly Glasgow.

 ### Project Goal

-- Encourage users to cycle to work and provide high-quality equipment
+- Encourage users to cycle to work and purchase high-quality equipment
 - Generate sales of bike equipment
 - Provide option of user comments and product rating to allow user feedback